RavenDB

-RavenDB is an open-source fully ACID document-oriented database written in C#, developed by Hibernating Rhinos Ltd. It is cross-platform, supported on Windows, Linux, and Mac OS.
+RavenDB is an open-source document-oriented database written in C#, developed by Hibernating Rhinos Ltd. It is cross-platform, supported on Windows, Linux, and Mac OS.
 RavenDB stores data as JSON documents and can be deployed in distributed clusters with master-master replication.

 History

 Originally named "Rhino DivanDB", RavenDB began in 2008 as a project by Oren Eini (aka Ayende Rahien) and is developed by Hibernating Rhinos Ltd. The company claims it was the first document database to run natively in the .NET Framework.
 It was an early document database to offer ACID guarantees.

 In 2019, Hibernating Rhinos began offering RavenDB as a cloud service named RavenDB Cloud.